Gradings for nilpotent Lie algebras: Constructions

 where \(E^{\lambda_i}_{\delta_i}\) is the (possibly zero) eigenspace for the eigenvalue \(\lambda_i\) of the derivation \(\delta_i\).

 The final part of {Algorithm~{\ref{algorithm-maximal-grading}}} is step~\ref{maxalg-5-zk-indexing}, where we replace the indexing by eigenvalues of the derivations of \(\mathfrak{t}\) with indexing over some \(\mathbb{Z}^k\) given by the universal realization.
-The precise method was described earlier in {Algorithm~{\ref{algorithm-integer-vector-grading}}}.
+The precise method was described earlier in {Subsection~{\ref{ssec-univ-gradings}}}.
 Since the construction of the first three steps of {Algorithm~{\ref{algorithm-maximal-grading}}} leads to a maximal torus of \(\der(\mathfrak{g})\), by {Definition~{\ref{def-maximal-grading}}} the output is a maximal grading of \(\mathfrak{g}\). \begin{remark} The relevance of the assumption that the field \(F\) is algebraically closed is to guarantee that the constructed tori are split, i.e.\@, the semisimple derivations are diagonalizable.
 The Jordan decomposition and {Lemma~{\ref{lemma-torus-extension}}} then give us an efficient method to construct diagonalizable derivations in \(C(\mathfrak{t})\setminus\mathfrak{t}\).

-If the base field is not algebraically closed, finding diagonalizable elements of \(C(\mathfrak{t})\setminus\mathfrak{t}\) is more difficult.
-The subset of diagonalizable elements is a semialgebraic set in \(\mathfrak{gl}(\mathfrak{g})\), and constructions to extract points from such sets exist, see for instance \cite[Section~13]{Basu-Pollack-Roy-2006-algorithms-in-real-algebraic-geometry} on the existential theory of the reals.
-The problem is that these methods are practical only in low dimensions, whereas \(\dim\mathfrak{gl}(\mathfrak{g})=\dim(\mathfrak{g})^2\).
-For Lie algebras defined over finite fields, more efficient randomized algorithms to find split tori exist, see \cite{Cohen-Murray-2009_algorith_for_langs_theorem} and \cite{Roozemond-2013-split_maximal_tori}.

-Nonetheless, even when the Lie algebra \(\mathfrak{g}\) is defined over a non-algebraically closed field \(F\), it is possible that the computation of a maximal grading over the algebraic closure \(\bar{F}\) using {Algorithm~{\ref{algorithm-maximal-grading}}} outputs a grading that is still defined over \(F\).
+When the Lie algebra \(\mathfrak{g}\) is defined over a non-algebraically closed field \(F\), it is possible that the computation of a maximal grading over the algebraic closure \(\bar{F}\) using {Algorithm~{\ref{algorithm-maximal-grading}}} outputs a grading that is still defined over \(F\).
 Then the output is also a maximal grading of the Lie algebra \(\mathfrak{g}\) over \(F\).
+Consider for example the Lie algebras denoted as \(L_{6,19}(\epsilon)\) in \cite{Cicalo-deGraaf-Schneider-2012-6d_nilpotent_lie_algebras}, which are 6-dimensional Lie algebras defined by the structure coefficients

-This happens for example with the Lie algebra \(L_{6,19}(-1)\) over \(\mathbb{Q}\), but not with the Lie algebra \(L_{6,19}(1)\), where the maximal torus over the rationals is 2-dimensional, but the maximal torus over the algebraic numbers is 3-dimensional. \end{remark}
+For the Lie algebra \(L_{6,19}(-1)\) the maximal torus computed by {Algorithm~{\ref{algorithm-maximal-grading}}} over the algebraic numbers is also defined over \(\mathbb{Q}\), but this is not the case with the Lie algebra \(L_{6,19}(1)\).
+Indeed for \(L_{6,19}(1)\), the maximal torus over the rationals is 2-dimensional, but the maximal torus over the algebraic numbers is 3-dimensional. \end{remark}

 \typeout{************************************************} \typeout{Section 4 Applications} \typeout{************************************************}